Wednesday, November 6, 2024

 Charles Ricketts, detail of tailpiece (The Woman's World, March 1889)

 For some articles he combined the CR monogram and the simple square, see for example his illustrations for 'Boots and Shoes' in The Woman's World of May 1889.
-Shortly, a book about the early illustrations by Ricketts reproducing all of the will be published and announced in this series of blogs.
+Shortly, a book about the early illustrations by Ricketts reproducing all of them will be published and announced in this series of blogs.

 Wednesday, October 9, 2024